 Like the title suggests, Atheist Geek News is the creation of a former Jehovah’s Witness turned skeptical atheist.
-I write about a lot geeky stuff, including funny movie reviews and the occasional post about science and technology.
+I write about a lot of geeky stuff, including movies and the occasional post about science and technology.
 I also offer articles about skepticism, atheism, and humanism for your reading pleasure.
 If you have a dark and off-color sense of humor, then AGN just might be the place for you to be.
 If not … you might want to flip the dial.

 The thing I’m probably best known for is my criticism of the Watchtower Society.
 I’m especially critical of the unhealthy attitudes and behaviors it encourages in Jehovah’s Witnesses.

 But above all these things, Atheist Geek News is about ex-Jehovah’s Witnesses – all former Christians, really – standing up to their critics and getting on with their own lives with their self esteem intact.

 In other words, it’s not about them.
 It’s about us.